apurvis/controlled_sub_data/README.md

 There are at heart ```Substances``` and ```Statutes```.  ```Statutes``` regulate many ```Substances``` and they are linked by ```SubstanceStatute``` records.

 ### Substances
-A ```Substance``` record just contains data about the substance being regulated and nothing about the regulations.
+A ```Substance``` record just contains data about the substance being regulated and nothing about the regulations it is subject to.

 ### Statutes
 A ```Statute``` contains info about the law (name, effective date, blue book code) and links to substances regulated by that law through ```SubstanceStatute``` records.